 The tradition of afternoon tea began in 18th Century Britain as a way to tide hunger over until dinner time.
 Over the years, it evolved into an elaborate afternoon activity involving tiered trays of pastries and sweets, stylish hats, and of course, all the tea your heart could desire.

-If you like the concept of afternoon tea, what many call high tea, check out one of these five spots in Toronto for your next date night.
+If you like the concept of afternoon tea, which many call high tea, check out one of these five spots in Toronto for your next date night.

 Date Night in Toronto: Where to Go for Afternoon Tea